SaiDinesh9803/Control-Theory/README.md

 $$\ddot{x}=-\frac{5g}{7}\theta$$

-The input to the system is $$\theta$$ and the output from the system is considered as the distance of the ball from the centre of the plate axis of rotation.
+The input to the system is theta and the output from the system is considered as the distance of the ball from the centre of the plate axis of rotation.

 The position is obtained by using odeint function in SciPy library with initial position and velocity of the ball considerd as [0, 0].